 Instructional Boxing Videos and Training Tips

-Below are a few video resources to check out that walk you through how to actually incorporate a simple boxing workout into your exercise regimen.
+Below are a few video resources to check out that are full of boxing tips and will walk you through how to actually incorporate a simple boxing workout into your exercise regimen.
 Be aware that proper movement patterns and technique are crucial for safety and maximize your workout.

 Classes: What to Expect; Should I Take Them?

-If you’re interested in taking boxing classes, the first thing to do is to determine whether your current gym offers group or public classes.
+If you’re interested in taking women boxing for beginners classes, the first thing to do is to determine whether your current gym offers group or public classes.
 Most commercial gyms with fitness studios have a variety of classes that they schedule, and they are often free to partake in as long as you’re a gym member.
+Look for a beginner workout for women class to get started.

 A final option is to work one-on-one with a trainer and have them teach you the mechanics and footwork for a proper boxing workout.
 This will likely be the most expensive option, but can also be the most rewarding since you’re getting all of the attention.